 This award recognizes students who have exhibited great promise for regional or national societal impact, and accordingly, for enhancing Drexel's reputation, now and in the future.
 This award is open to all students.
 A candidate who demonstrates outstanding promise has:

 - demonstrated originality, creativity, and significance of work

 - shown evidence of or potential for regional, national or societal impact and enhancing Drexel's reputation, now and in the future

 - demonstrated leadership and commitment to civic responsibility

 Please provide a letter of no more than 200 words in length, describing the graduate student's regional or national societal impact.

-Please provide a letter of no more than 200 words in length, describing the student's commitment to the practice of public health and the improvement of health.
+Please provide a letter of no more than 200 words in length, describing the faculty member’s excellence in teaching by providing examples that highlight innovation and a commitment to pedagogical excellence.